Ace0611/Customers-CRM/README.md

-# HR Software - Customers Dashboard
+# Customer CRM - Customers Dashboard

 A modern, minimalistic React + TypeScript application recreating the Customers screen from the provided design.